WGBH/stock-sales-2/app/views/collections/aapb.md

 Dating from the 1950s to the 21st century, the AAPB collection includes national, local and regional programming.
 A collaboration between the Library of Congress and WGBH, the American Archive of Public Broadcasting was funded by the Corporation of Public Broadcasting.
-The goal of the AAPB is to preserve the cultural heritage of public television. and make this invaluable resource available to the public.
+The goal of the AAPB is to preserve the cultural heritage of public television and make this invaluable resource available to the public.

 The WGBH Collection includes approximately 8500-9000 hours of content;